FilipRokita/minecraft-server-docker/README.md

     ```bash
     docker system prune -a
     ```
-    **Warning:** This will remove all unused containers, networks, images, and optionally, volumes.
-Use with caution.
+    **Warning: This will remove all unused containers, networks, images, and optionally, volumes.
+Use with caution.**

 ## Troubleshooting
-If you encounter any issues or have questions, consider the following resources:
+For issues or questions, refer to:
 - [Docker Docs](https://docs.docker.com/)

 ---